HVHS-TECH/12comp-javascript-project-2025-Squawkykaka/README.md

 - [ ] save high score to database
 - [x] make it so when you fall off screen you die
 - [x] fix berry collider
-- [?] make background more interesting
+- [x] make background more interesting
 - [ ] change game to use 15 second timer and winning shows you the score over that 15 seconds
 - [ ] make game look prettier, eg add textures to the player
 - [ ] add a shop, spening blueberrys for upgrades / abilitys